5 Bedtime Habits of Successful People

 Reading before bed will allow you to forget or let go of stress, relax more fully, and fall asleep more easily.
 Turn off electronic devices at least an hour before bed.

 It’s not professional, but personal success, that determines your quality of life.
 Following these simple bedtime habits will lead to a fuller life where you can really enjoy what’s important.
 Let’s take a look.

-1. How many hours of sleep do you need to wake well rested?
+1. How many hours of sleep do you need to feel well rested?

 3. What about a walk?

 Are you able to take short walks in the area where you live?
 Is it safe and well-lit?
 Great!
 If you can get someone to walk with you, even better.
 A 15-20 minute walk oxygenates the blood, helps you to relax and see things from another angle, and increases your sense of well-being.

 Walks are great for helping you think more clearly and putting problems into perspective.
 There are times when this relaxation will result in a sudden burst of creativity or fresh ideas, something that successful people like Bill Gates often experience.
 Take a short walk before bed and you’ll see how great it makes you feel.